25 - 1 - Great Films

 Screenplay: Francis Goodrich / Albert Hackett / Frank Capra / 3 more contributors

 Capra’s masterpiece of storytelling has become traditional holiday viewing, but the original film was not intended to be a Christmas movie.
 Oddly enough the film was not a financial success when first released.
-The story explores what life in this small town of Bedford Falls would have been like had George Bailey (James Stewart) never been born.
+The story explores what life in the small town of Bedford Falls would have been like had George Bailey (James Stewart) never been born.
 His guardian angel, Clarence (a wonderful Henry Travers), tells him, “You’ve been given a great gift, George, a chance to see what the world would be like without you.”
-George, a man who sacrifices everything to keep his father’s savings and loan business alive, must keep putting off his dreams, his goals, his honeymoon, and all that’s meaningful to him, to make sure that the town doesn’t fall into the hands of greedy tycoon, Potter (Lionel Barrymore).
+George, a man who sacrifices everything to keep his father’s savings and loan business alive, must keep putting off his dreams, his honeymoon, all that’s meaningful, to make sure that the town doesn’t fall into the hands of greedy tycoon, Potter (Lionel Barrymore).
 We get to experience two stories in one, with fantasy, comedy, grief, disappointment, despair, even attempted suicide!
 Its timeless theme proves “no man is a failure who has friends.”
 This remarkable film for the ages is a treasure, especially in a world full of selfishness and cynicism.
 It gets better with each viewing!
 Wow!

 3. BEN HUR (1959) U.S.